Loma Linda Behavioral Center

 Privately nestled in the quiet, historic town of Redlands, California, the Loma Linda University Behavioral Medicine Center has been providing exemplary mental health and chemical dependency care for over 20 years.
 It has an 89-bed psychiatric hospital that is LPS-designated and accredited by The Joint Commission.
 It offers multi-level care including inpatient hospitalization, partial hospitalization, intensive outpatient therapy, and outpatient services.

-Fellows in their first year will rotate for 1 month in the acute child (ages 12 and under) inpatient hospital ward and in the partial hospitalization program.
-They will also see children in the intensive outpatient program for medication management.
+Fellows in their first year will rotate for 1 month in the acute child (ages 12 and under) inpatient psychiatry hospital ward.
 Fellows will work closely with the attending psychiatrist in a multidisciplinary team and will be exposed to a diverse patient population.